Hidde ter Avest

-Hidde Willem ter Avest (born 20 May 1997) is a Dutch professional footballer who plays as a right-back for EFL Championship club Oxford United.
+Hidde Willem ter Avest (born 20 May 1997) is a Dutch professional footballer who plays as a right-back for club Willem II.

 Club career

 Twente

 Ter Avest began his football journey at SVZW Wierden before joining the Twente academy at age eleven.
 His leadership skills shone as he captained various youth teams.
 In 2013, he signed a three-year development contract with Twente.

 His debut for the reserve team Jong FC Twente came on 22 August 2014, against Almere City in the second-tier Eerste Divisie, securing a starting position.
 Later that year, on 17 December, he made his first-team debut, replacing Orlando Engelaar in a cup match against De Graafschap.
 He officially joined Twente's squad in February 2015, marking his Eredivisie debut as a starter against Excelsior on 7 February, despite a 3–1 loss.

 Becoming a regular starter from the 2015–16 season onward, Ter Avest even took on the captain's role on occasions during the 2017–18 season in the absence of Stefan Thesker and Danny Holla.
 Unfortunately, during a match against Utrecht on 25 February 2018, he sustained a fractured ankle, ending his season prematurely.
 This injury was compounded by the team's relegation to the Eerste Divisie at the end of that season after finishing bottom of the Eredivisie.